-Some roles are easy to decode while others harbour more mystifying precincts, such as the difference between a leader and a manager.
+Some roles are easy to decode while others harbor more mystifying precincts, such as the difference between a leader and a manager.
 Most people believe that certain individuals are born leaders.
 Others argue that one learns how to become a leader.
 Irrespective of common tenets, leaders possess certain characteristics that seem to naturally put them in a locus where others revere them.

 It might be erroneous to focus on classifying leaders and managers as two discrete entities.
-Both terms suggest positions of preeminent responsibility over others.
+Both terms suggest positions of preeminent responsibility for others.
 Individuals in these posts exude different degrees of management and leadership aptitudes, the comparative blend of which defines their capacity to excel in their area.
-At the most elementary level, a leader is someone who sets direction, builds an inspiring vision, and influences others towards achievement of a goal.
+At the most elementary level, a leader is someone who sets direction, builds an inspiring vision, and influences others towards the achievement of a goal.
 A manager is someone who is in charge of a group of tasks, a business or a department.

 Management concentrates on enactment done by people or machines and clustered into tasks, duties, and responsibilities.
-Leadership concentrates on encouragement, stimulation and motivation of people.
-More specifically, the manager as a manager is a coherent, consulting, tenacious, reliable, diagnostic, significant, and critical individual who uses position of power to accomplish things; the manager as a leader is an inspiring, realistic, fervent, visionary, and enthusiastic individual who uses personal position to accomplish things.
+Leadership concentrates on encouragement, stimulation, and motivation of people.
+More specifically, the manager as a manager is a coherent, consulting, tenacious, reliable, diagnostic, significant, and critical individual who uses a position of power to accomplish things; the manager as a leader is an inspiring, realistic, fervent, visionary, and enthusiastic individual who uses personal position to accomplish things.

 A lot of sentiments have been speckled on what style of leadership makes a great leader.
 From a viewpoint, it would be veracious to say that leadership styles vary from person to person.
 Two of the most common leadership styles are people oriented and system oriented.
 Each of these styles has its own set of characteristics.
 But which one is superior to the other?
 Here is a breakdown.

 System oriented leaders focus on getting tasks done in order to achieve set goals or meet certain performance standards.
-They are generally less bothered with the idea of interacting with employees, and more bothered with finding solutions to meet goals.
+They are generally less bothered by the idea of interacting with employees, and more bothered with finding solutions to meet goals.
 People-oriented leadership focuses on the fulfillment, inspiration, and broad-spectrum welfare of workers.
-This style of leadership centres on collaboration and teamwork by fostering constructive relationships and outstanding communication.
+This style of leadership centers on collaboration and teamwork by fostering constructive relationships and outstanding communication.
 These models are often likened to each other, as they yield varying results under different situations.
-However, system oriented leadership tends to suffer motivation and retention glitches since they forget that the most dynamic asset within the organisation arsenal is the employee.
+However, system oriented leadership tends to suffer motivation and retention glitches since they forget that the most dynamic asset within the organization arsenal is the employee.

 Solid people skills embody the spirit of leadership.
 You should be able to relate to others the same way they relate to you.
 This requires that you get by with those who may not necessarily resonate with you.
 The best way you can flourish as a leader is to earn deference.
 In solidifying people’s skills, it is vital to be wary of what matters to your followers.
 Successful leaders understand that other people’s goals are just as important as their own.
-As such, they make time for everybody cultivating an atmosphere of trust and pride.
+As such, they make time for everybody cultivating an atmosphere of trust and transparency.

 The tasks of the Leader is to get his people from where they are to where they have not been.

 Happy employees perform above and beyond their projected levels.
 When employees are happy, they are more likely to be betrothed, yet many managers regularly serve to renounce that happiness.
 Instead, they focus on measuring the volume of work done or the amount of time spent working.
-They are routed in devising strategic and tactical plans with little concern on the effect these changes have on the people in the organisation.
+They are routed in devising strategic and tactical plans with little concern on the effect these changes have on the people in the organization.
 Knowing that managers routinely interrupt employee happiness, they ought to knuckle down to know how employees are feeling and take actions to lift morale.

 Employee satisfaction and productivity are some of the main elements for success.
 Happiness can be measured through an assortment of ways including questionnaires, surveys, calendar mood board or feedback.
 Regardless of how it is measured, it needs to be done more regularly than most managers take the time to.

 Happy employees customarily do their best.
 Boosting and upholding employee self-drive does not have to be affluent at all.
-Any decent rewards such as day offs could serve as incentive.
-Also taking the time to let employees share in the success of the organisation will undoubtedly raise their happiness levels.
+Any decent rewards such as day offs could serve as an incentive.
+Also taking the time to let employees share in the success of the organization will undoubtedly raise their happiness levels.
 A happy business is a prosperous business.

 Disengaged managers lead by declaration.
 They craft rules and set goals in isolation.
 In a world where workforce engagement has been incessantly applauded, it is high time to ruminate on engaged leadership.
 Managers fail to engage with their employees because they spend all of their time supervising day-to-day affairs rather than investing time in being attached to their teams.

-Let your employees know they may pliably discuss workplace issues with you.
+Let your employees know they may pliable discuss workplace issues with you.
 Clear lines of communication enable consistency when interacting with senior management or down the hierarchy to managed workforce.
 Communication should not just mean talking.
 Part of excellent communication is listening to the concerns of your employees.
 Give them the attention they deserve and keep an open mind to their problems.
 Probe for more information.
 Appreciate them for taking the time to talk their minds out.
 Maintain confidentiality of their conversations.
 It is easier to build trust this way.

 It is easy to get stuck on trivial details and blame sharing, but real leaders centre on the task at hand.
 Learn to take responsibility for not only the noble things but also the bad ones.
 Admit to your slip-ups every man makes mistakes.
 You cannot learn if you have not committed mistakes.
 Do not be disheartened if employees are not on the same page with you.
-By communicating and subsidising, you are establishing engagement and concern, both essential leadership qualities.
+By communicating and subsidizing, you are establishing engagement and concern, both essential leadership qualities.

 In the current business world, individuals live in a perpetual work atmosphere with increasingly extra pressure to do more.
 Simultaneously, managers are striving to be exceedingly productive and realistic.
 Management databases can help cultivate sundry skills, but there are some leadership qualities that cannot be developed by learning about values or how to validate them.
 These qualities can be referred to as states of being — attentiveness, inquisitiveness, positivity, poise or open-mindedness.
-One specific state of being that is being adopted in organisations as a distinctive leadership quality is mindfulness.
+One specific state of being that is being adopted in organizations as a distinctive leadership quality is mindfulness.

 Effective leadership requires self-knowledge and consciousness.
 Studies show that great leaders have devised ways to manage the constant inducement to preserve the upright health of their minds.
 This type of mindfulness could be better defined as a state where the brain is persistently collecting data from external and internal worlds to screen for signs of incongruities.
 Attention is a limited reserve and every so often comes at the expense of another thing.
 Because leaders see the need to perform things consistently, they need to learn to apply their attention to doing the things that matter most first.